It's Rush Limbaugh, the Excellence in Broadcasting Network.

 We look at the bill, we see things that we don't like, kick that out of it, put that in it or whatever.

-There would uh they would have to entertain motions for amendments and in the Senate, possible filibuster, uh, and it would require publicly debating the bill on the floor.
+They would have to entertain motions for amendments and in the Senate, possible filibuster.

 That's how normal Senate procedure is supposed to work.

-But this bill is so contrary to the interests of Americans in this country, they're not going to do it this way.
+But this bill is so contrary to the interests of Americans in this country.

 They will do all they can to railroad this through without anybody ever having seen it.

-Now there are always enough Republicans who go along with this because they want to be viewed as compassionate, as opposed to hard-hearted right-wing racists, which is what the media will characterize anyone as who opposes this.
+Now, there are always enough Republicans who go along with this because they want to be viewed as compassionate, as opposed to hard-hearted, right-wing racists, which is what the media will characterize anyone as who opposes this.

-But I, you know, people say, well, why what about the president?
+But people say, what about the president?

-You know, what what what is this about the president?
+What is this about the president?

 And I can only hazard a guess.